 Today, the Court of Justice of the European Union (the “CJEU”) invalidated the European Commission’s Decision on the EU-U.S. Safe Harbor arrangement (Commission Decision 2000/520 – see here).
 The Court responded to pre-judicial questions put forward by the Irish High Court in the so-called Schrems case.
 More specifically, the High Court had enquired, in particular, … Continue Reading

-By Jetty Tielemans, Mark Young and Joseph Jones This morning (September 23, 2015), EU Advocate General (“AG”) Bot issued an Opinion in Case C-362/14 Maximilian Schrems v Data Protection Commissioner (see our earlier post on the hearing here).
-The AG Opinion has gone further than expected, covering not just the power of national data protection … Continue Reading
+This morning (September 23, 2015), EU Advocate General (“AG”) Bot issued an Opinion in Case C-362/14 Maximilian Schrems v Data Protection Commissioner (see our earlier post on the hearing here).
+The AG Opinion has gone further than expected, covering not just the power of national data protection authorities in relation to complaints under the Safe … Continue Reading

 Covington will be hosting a book launch for the 2014 title ‘Data Protection & Privacy Law 2nd Edition’, edited by Monika Kuschewsky, in partnership with The European Lawyer (Thomson Reuters) on September 23, 2014 in Brussels.
 The event will comprise a half-day workshop followed by a drinks reception.
 We are pleased to confirm that the … Continue Reading